Visit Cape Breton Island

 Handcrafted soaps and lotions abound at the Groovy Goat Farm & Soap Company in Ingonish.
 After you have stopped at the lovely shop, meander back to the barn and meet the goats, turkeys, horses, cows, and rabbits that call the farm home.
 If you are lucky, you’ll be in time for baby goat bottle feeding time!

 Learn about Cape Breton Island’s Giant – Angus MacAskill, by visiting the Giant MacAskill Museum and cemetery in Englishtown.

 What To See on Cape Breton Island

 Cabot Trail / Cape Breton Highlands National Park

 Driving along the island’s coast on the famed Cabot Trail, you’ll weave in and out of Cape Breton Highlands National Park along the way.
 There are plenty of look-off points where you can pull over and take pictures of the jaw-dropping scenery.
-There are lush forests as far as the eye can see, magnificent ocean views, steep valleys and towering mountains.
+Lush forests are as far as the eye can see, with magnificent ocean views, steep valleys and towering mountains.

 Travel Tip: If you have the time, consider camping or at least a hike.
 You won’t regret it (especially if you see a moose)!